bsoist/bsoist.github.io/_posts/2011-07-25-harry-potter.md

 dsq_thread_id:
   - 368210756
 categories:
-  - Family
-  - Fun
+  - family
-  - Movies
+  - fun
-  - Reviews
+  - movies
 ---
 In 1999, at age 32, I decided to read the first Harry Potter book ([reviewed in 2009 after our last Potter marathon][1]).
 I was mesmerized.
 It had been some time since a book transported me to another place the way this one did.
 I couldn&#8217;t wait to read the others and when the films arrived, I was thrilled.